 To give you a better idea of some of the topics we cover and teaching styles we use, we will be writing a few case studies and interviewing staff and students about their experience on our courses.
 Teaching styles and learning activities vary between the programmes, taking into account placements and practice learning for example on the Social Work programmes.
 Underpinning the modules are lecture series and seminars.
 In selected modules, additional activities which take place online or in class, offer students more interactive ways to explore the subject.
-Our first three case studies will look at a debate, a simulation, and a field trip.
+Our first three case studies will look at a field trip, investigation simulation and concepts of social work identity.

 In this activity, students on the module 'Criminal Justice and Policing' undertake a mock murder investigation.
 The aim of the activity is to allow students to experience the decision-making processes that police officers have to undertake whilst drawing upon guidance from police manuals, crime surveys and academic articles.